Research Our Records

 Are some 1800 census records missing?

 Yes.
-There are no schedules for the states of Georgia, Kentucky, and Tennessee, the Territory of Mississippi, and large portions of the mostly unsettled Territory Northwest of the River Ohio.
+There are no schedules for the states of Georgia, Kentucky, New Jersey, Tennessee, and Virginia, and the Territory of Mississippi, and large portions of the mostly unsettled Territory Northwest of the River Ohio.
 Under the provisions of the 1800 census act, only numerical population totals were forwarded by the U.S. Marshals and Secretaries of the territories to the Secretary of State.
 From 1790 to 1820, the original population schedules were to be deposited with the clerks of district courts (or superior courts in the territories), "who were to receive and carefully preserve the same."
 On May 28, 1830, a Congressional resolution (4 Statutes at Large 430), directed the clerks of the district courts to forward the population schedules for the first four censuses to the Secretary of State.
 It is known that the 1790 schedules for Rhode Island were forwarded to Washington on June 22, 1830, as a result of the May 28 resolution.
 Presumably other extant population schedules, 1790-1820, were forwarded at about the same time, but no documentation of such action has been found.
 It is possible that individual census pages for other locations were lost between 1830 and when they were bound in volumes in the early 1900s.

 Where can I see the original 1800 census schedules?